micmejia/bible-dump/AMPC/1 John/1 John 2.md

-And now, little children, abide (live, remain [^q]permanently) in Him, so that when He is made visible, we may have _and_ enjoy perfect confidence (boldness, assurance) and not be ashamed _and_ shrink from Him at His coming.
+And now, little children, abide (live, remain permanently) in Him, so that when He is made visible, we may have _and_ enjoy perfect confidence (boldness, assurance) and not be ashamed _and_ shrink from Him at His coming.